French Revolution

-The next three years were dominated by the struggle for political control, exacerbated by economic depression and civil disorder.
-Austria, Britain, Prussia and other external powers sought to restore the Ancien Régime by force, while many French politicians saw war as the best way to unite the nation and preserve the revolution by exporting it to other countries.
-These factors resulted in the outbreak of the French Revolutionary Wars in April 1792, abolition of the French monarchy and proclamation of the French First Republic in September 1792, followed by the execution of Louis XVI in January 1793.
+The next three years were dominated by a struggle for political control.
+King Louis XVI's attempted flight to Varennes in June 1791 further discredited the monarchy, and military defeats after the outbreak of the French Revolutionary Wars in April 1792 led to the insurrection of 10 August 1792.
+As a result, the monarchy was replaced by the French First Republic in September, followed by the execution of Louis XVI himself in January 1793.